 About Glacier National Park

-Going-to-the-Sun Road is OPEN!
-To view the current road status, please visit the National Park Service website.
+To view the current road status for Going-to-the-Sun Road, please visit the National Park Service website.

 Glacier National Park is 26 miles from the Pine Lodge, and offers many vacation and recreation opportunities.
 We recommend you stay at least seven days with us so you can explore some of those incredible opportunities!

 The park is designated as a World Heritage Site and is an awesome display of mountains, lakes, streams, and alpine beauty.
 Drive the amazing “Going-To-The-Sun” road, or learn why this park is a hiker’s paradise.
 In the winter, experience some of the finest Nordic/adventure skiing in America.
 Hire a licensed guide, or just ski the snowy “Sun Road” into a winter wonderland.

 Glacier National Park offers some of the most beautiful sightseeing in the world.
 Referred to as the “Crown of the Continent”, the Park has beautiful peaks and mountainous bowls sculptured by centuries of glaciers.
 Although the glaciers of Glacier National Park are rapidly disappearing, you can still see many when you choose to hike some of the back country’s 700 miles of trails – a true hiker’s paradise.

 See many forms of wildlife including mountain goats, bighorn sheep and occasionally bear, deer, elk and moose.
 Drive by beautiful Lake McDonald and shoot photos of the lake with the Garden Wall in the background.
 Take a short hike on the Trail of the Cedars at the Avalanche Lake area or Hidden Lake Trail at Logan Pass.
 Or if you are a bit more adventurous, backpack into the Granite Park Chalet or Sperry Chalet area.